SumerPalSingh/Capstone/README.md

 Contributing
 Contributions are welcome!
 If you would like to contribute to this project, please fork the repository and submit a pull request.

-License
-This project is licensed under the MIT License.

 # Note: This is a prototype version.
 The final version will be uploaded after the final evaluation.

-Contact
-For any inquiries or feedback, please contact:

-Your Name (Project Lead) - your.email@example.com
-Feel free to explore and contribute!